 One of Prometheus’ tracks does sneak in but it’s quite appropriate in its use.
 Until the film includes David playing the same tune on his flute.
 I just didn’t enjoy that kind of self-referential moment.
 It felt akin to Fassbender turning and winking at me through the screen.

 What Ked Kurzel brings I really liked.
-It had a great sense of foreboding with some very chaotic sounds and ambience that I work really well as the score for an Alien film.
+It had a great sense of foreboding with some very chaotic sounds and ambience that I think work really well as the score for an Alien film.

 I enjoyed Alien: Covenant.
 I didn’t love it but didn’t I hate it either.
 I’m looking forward to seeing it again to try and digest more of it.
 There’s a lot going on and a lot of questions left but as Covenant didn’t frame itself around that kind of thing, it doesn’t feel as dissatisfying as Prometheus did.